griffithlab/civicpy/docs/civic.rst

       CIViC :class:`Assertion` records containing this evidence.

-   .. attribute:: clinical_significance
+   .. attribute:: significance

-      A string indicating the type of clinical significance statement being made, values are defined based on the corresponding :attr:`evidence_type`.
-Please see `Understanding Clinical Significance`_ for more details on the expected values for this field.
+      A string indicating the type of significance statement being made, values are defined based on the corresponding :attr:`evidence_type`.
+Please see `Understanding Significance`_ for more details on the expected values for this field.

    .. attribute:: description
       statement

-      The Evidence Statement (returned as `description` by the CIViC API) is a brief summary of the clinical implications of the :attr:`variant` in the context of the specific :attr:`disease`, :attr:`evidence_type`, and :attr:`clinical_significance` as curated from the cited literature source.
+      The Evidence Statement (returned as `description` by the CIViC API) is a brief summary of the clinical implications of the :attr:`variant` in the context of the specific :attr:`disease`, :attr:`evidence_type`, and :attr:`significance` as curated from the cited literature source.

    .. attribute:: disease

       The cancer or cancer subtype context for the evidence record.

-   .. attribute:: drugs
+   .. attribute:: therapies

-      Zero or more drug :class:`CivicAttribute`, linked to corresponding `NCIT`_ terms when applicable.
+      Zero or more therapy :class:`CivicAttribute`, linked to corresponding `NCIT`_ terms when applicable.
 Only used with therapeutic response predictive :attr:`evidence_type`.

-   .. attribute:: drug_interaction_type
+   .. attribute:: therapy_interaction_type

-      One of 'Combination', 'Sequential', or 'Substitutes', this field describes how multiple indicated drugs within a therapeutic response predictive :attr:`evidence_type` are related.
+      One of 'Combination', 'Sequential', or 'Substitutes', this field describes how multiple indicated therapies within a therapeutic response predictive :attr:`evidence_type` are related.

    .. attribute:: evidence_direction

-      One of 'Supports', 'Does Not Support' or 'N/A', indicating whether the evidence statement supports or refutes the clinical significance of an event.
+      One of 'Supports', 'Does Not Support' or 'N/A', indicating whether the evidence statement supports or refutes the significance of an event.
 The evidence_direction is 'N/A' for Predisposing evidence items.

    .. attribute:: evidence_level